lsst-sims/sims_featureScheduler_runs1.5/README.md

 Should this include good seeing images?

 ### DM Heavy
-A simulation that is inspired by DM requests
+A simulation that is inspired by DM considerations

 * large dithers for DDF fields
 * rotator angle set to align spiders along rows and columns